My finances, my projects, my life

 1. Who is the SARL-S intended for and what type of business is it?

-However, a SARL-S can only be set up by natural persons and for businesses requiring a business permit (french) issued by the Ministry of the Economy (commercial, craft, industrial and certain liberal professions of an intellectual nature1).
-This type of trading company would therefore not be appropriate for certain businesses in finance or healthcare, for example.
+However, a SARL-S can only be set up by natural persons and for businesses requiring a business permit issued by the Ministry of the Economy (commercial, craft, industrial and certain liberal professions of an intellectual nature1).
+This type of trading company is therefore not appropriate for certain businesses in finance, real estate or healthcare, for example.

 It is quite possible to start your SARL-S with just EUR 1, hence its nickname of the “one-euro company”.